NkABO074/GETDO/README.md

 # GETDO
-a simple task manager made
+a simple task manager made with Vue3